 This press release contains certain "forward-looking information".
-All statements, other than statements of historical fact, that address activities, events or developments that Etrion believes, expects or anticipates will or may occur in the future (including, without limitation, statements relating to expected reductions in O&M expenses for Etrion's Italian solar portfolio, the expected stabilization of spot electricity prices in Chile and the anticipated timing for the Shizukuishi project to become operational).
-This forward-looking information reflects the current expectations or beliefs of Etrion based on information currently available to it as well as certain assumptions (including assumptions as to the impact of the renegotiated O&M contracts for the Italian solar portfolio, that the SING and SIC networks will be connected and the SIC network expansion will be completed on schedule and that the Shizukuishi project will also become operational on schedule).
+All statements, other than statements of historical fact, that address activities, events or developments that Etrion believes, expects or anticipates will or may occur in the future (including, without limitation, statements relating to expected reductions in O&M expenses for Etrion's Italian solar portfolio, the expected stabilization of spot electricity prices in Chile, the anticipated timing for the Shizukuishi project to become operational and for Etrion's Japanese development projects to be shovel-ready and anticipated project costs and financing requirements for the Japanese development projects).
+This forward-looking information reflects the current expectations or beliefs of Etrion based on information currently available to it as well as certain assumptions (including assumptions as to the impact of the renegotiated O&M contracts for the Italian solar portfolio, that the SING and SIC networks will be connected and the SIC network expansion will be completed on schedule, that the Shizukuishi project will also become operational on schedule, as to the timing of receipt of necessary permits for the Japanese development projects and as to the project costs and financing requirements for the Japanese development projects).
 Forward-looking information is subject to a number of significant risks and uncertainties and other factors that may cause actual results to differ materially from those discussed in the forward-looking information, and even if such actual results are realized or substantially realized, there can be no assurance that they will have the expected consequences to, or effects on, Etrion.
-Factors that could cause actual results or events to differ materially from current expectations include, but are not limited to, the risks that the reduction in O&M expenses for Etrion's Italian solar portfolio will be less than anticipated, the proposed connection of SING and SIC networks and the proposed SIC network expansion will not be completed on schedule, spot electricity prices in Chile will not stabilize as anticipated and the completion of the Shizukuishi project will be delayed.
+Factors that could cause actual results or events to differ materially from current expectations include, but are not limited to, the risks that the reduction in O&M expenses for Etrion's Italian solar portfolio will be less than anticipated, the proposed connection of SING and SIC networks and the proposed SIC network expansion will not be completed on schedule, spot electricity prices in Chile will not stabilize as anticipated, the completion of the Shizukuishi project will be delayed, Etrion may not be able to obtain all applicable permits for the development of the Japanese development projects, Etrion may not be able to obtain the necessary financing for such projects on economic terms and the development costs for such projects may be higher than anticipated.